Shicheng-Guo/purrrogress/README.md

 ## Installation

-Package ‘testextra’ was removed from the CRAN repository.You cannot install the released version of purrrogress from [CRAN](https://CRAN.R-project.org) with:
+Package ‘purrrogress’ was removed from the CRAN repository.You cannot install the released version of purrrogress from [CRAN](https://CRAN.R-project.org) with:

 ``` r